skip-mev/connect/providers/apis/defi/raydium/README.md

 * AMMInfo
 * OpenOrders

-We get the token balances for both the base and quote tokens.
-This involves getting the balance, subtracting PNL feels, and finally adding the value of open orders.
+To calculate the price, we need to get the base and quote token balances, subtract PNL feels, and finally add the value of open orders.

-With the values for the base and quote tokens, we calculate the price by dividing quote / base and multiplying by the scaling factor.
+With the above values, we calculate the price by dividing quote / base and multiplying by the scaling factor.